Keynotes

 Carl Lind, Sweden

-Wearable motion capture devices are increasingly used to prevent work-related musculoskeletal disorders (WMSDs) through hazard identification, exposure assessment, and work technique training.
+The keynote will discuss the use, effectiveness and challenges of wearable motion capture devices in the prevention work-related musculoskeletal disorders (WMSDs) through hazard identification, exposure assessment, and work technique training.

 Curriculum Vitae

-Carl Lind is assistant Professor at the Unit of Occupational Medicine at Karolinska Institute, Stockholm, Sweden.
-He holds a PhD and MSc in Ergonomics from KTH Royal Institute of Technology, and in National, European (CEN) and Global (ISO) Standardization Committees tragetin Ergonomics, Biomechanics and Anthropometry.
+Carl Lind is assistant Professor at the Unit of Occupational Medicine at Karolinska Institutet, Stockholm, Sweden.
+He holds a PhD and MSc in Ergonomics from KTH Royal Institute of Technology, Sweden.
+He works as Ergonomics expert at the Swedish Work Environment Authority, and in National, European (CEN) and Global (ISO) Standardization Committees targeting Ergonomics, Biomechanics and Anthropometry.

 Research Interests